-What Is HO6 Insurance?
+What is HO6 insurance?

 It also protects you – your liability for injured guests, your additional living expenses if the unit becomes uninhabitable, and more.
 Let’s take a closer look.

-What Does an HO6 Policy Cover?
+What does an HO6 policy cover?

-A standard HO6 policy offers the following types of coverage:
+A standard HO6 policy covers your:

 Loss assessment insurance can help pay for this unexpected expense, so long as the damage was caused by a covered incident.

-Just like most homeowners insurance policies, condo insurance doesn’t cover flood damage.
-It also doesn’t cover the whole building your unit is in.
-That’s because your condo association’s master policy is responsible for parts of the building that are not part of your unit.
+An HO6 policy also doesn’t cover the whole building your unit is in.
+Your condo association’s master policy is responsible for parts of the building that are not part of your unit.